davidinouye/automated-dependence-plots/README.md

 <br/><br/>
 <img width="800" src="https://user-images.githubusercontent.com/8812505/86980071-85834480-c148-11ea-85fa-04688b95c964.png" />

+## Basic structure of module
+This `adp` module contains four main submodules that can be used together or separately:

+1. `adp.curve` - This submodule handles creating directional curves (defined by directional vector `v`) in the input space centered on a target point usually denoted by `x0`.
+In particular, this module handles boundes for the curve based on a training dataset.
+There is also some simple support for handling categorical variables.
+2. `adp.utility` - This submodule defines multiple concrete utility measures for evaluating the interestingness or usefulness of various directional curves.
+3. `adp.optimize` - This submodule handles optimization over possible curves to automatically optimize the specified utility.
+4. `adp.plot` - This submodule handles plotting of curves including handling curves that vary in more than one dimension and showing the alternative models that depend on the utility selected.

 ## Quickstart
 To setup an environment (via conda), download data and pretrained models, and run notebooks to generate figures,